alexchristina/alexchristina.github.io/README.md

 1. Make sure you're in your website's home directory, i.e `/blogs/alexchristina.github.io`.
 2. Run the command `git add .`.
 This scans the git directory for any new files and marks them to be uploaded.
 3. Now run `git commit -m "Mommy birthday blog post"` which tells Github to commit the changes you've made and stage them to be pushed.
+The comment in quotes is just for us humans so we can remember what changes were made when we changes something.
+You can add anything you like here.
 4. Finally, execute: `git push origin master` which actually does the pushing.
 It will ask you for your Github credentials at this point.

 And that's it!
 The website should now be available to view at [https://www.mccoybowman.com](https://www.mccoybowman.com)

-<a id="atom-github"></a?
+<a id="atom-github"></a>

 ### Advanced: using atom's built-in Github package.
 Todo